128technology/docs/docs/config_RBAC.md

 ## Configuring Role-Based Access Control

 The default Administrator role (`admin`) has access to all configuration options, and cannot be removed.
-From this account, all roles and access are assigned.
+From this built-in access role, all roles and access are assigned.

 - Create Resource Groups